sito8943/some-javascript-utils/README.md

 ```

-import { Browser } from "some-javascript-utils";
+import { browser } from "some-javascript-utils";
-// import { scrollTo } from "some-javascript-utils"/Browser;
+// import { scrollTo } from "some-javascript-utils"/browser;

 ```